Pylons/pyramid/docs/narr/zca.rst

 normally executed when a registry is constructed rather than created, but we must call it "by hand" when we pass an explicit registry.

-At this point, :mod:`pyramid` will use the ZCA global registry rather than creating a new application-specific registry; since by default the ZCA global API will use this registry, things will work as you might expect a Zope app to when you use the global ZCA API.
+At this point, :app:`Pyramid` will use the ZCA global registry rather than creating a new application-specific registry; since by default the ZCA global API will use this registry, things will work as you might expect a Zope app to when you use the global ZCA API.